jmandel/smart-imaging/README.md

 * https://imaging.argo.run/smart-sandbox/fhir/ImagingStudy is a SMART on FHIR FHIR Imaging endpoint.
 Note that `smart-sandbox` can be replaced with other configuration keys to change server behavior.
 See <a href="#config">config section</a> below.

+Prerequisites

+To work with the SMART Imaging project, you should have the following prerequisites:

+* Knowledge of SMART on FHIR, OAuth, and token introspection

+* Familiarity with FHIR and DICOM standards

 # Understanding the SMRAT Imaging Demo Stack